Undergraduate Admissions Information

 Returning Students

 Previously enrolled students who are classified as withdrawn should submit an application online at carolinau.edu/apply and meet all additional admissions requirements.
 The applicant should request that all official transcripts from institutions attended since withdrawing from Carolina University be submitted by mail or electronic transfer to the Admissions Office.
-Students returning with a GPA less than 2.0 or after Academic Suspension must submit an action plan, explanation of accountability, and changes to circumstances which now support academic success.
-The university's access to admission requirements collected with previous application(s) is not guaranteed.
+Students returning with a GPA less than 2.0 or after Academic Suspension must submit an action plan, explanation of accountability, and changes to circumstances that now support academic success.
+Access to admission requirements from previous applications at the university is not guaranteed.
 The Office of Admissions may request any unarchived documentation necessary for readmission purposes.
+This entire process will require approval from the Director of Admissions.